xebialabs/overcast/README.markdown

 ##### Libvirt host properties
 {my-host-label}.libvirtURL - URL of libvirt e.g. qemu+ssh://user@linux-box/system

-{my-host-label}.libvirtBaseDomain - name of the domain to clone
+{my-host-label}.baseDomain - name of the domain to clone

-{my-host-label}.networkDeviceId - name of the network device that should be used for IP to MAC lookup.
+{my-host-label}.network - name of the network device that should be used for IP to MAC lookup.
 For example `br0`.

 {my-host-label}.ipLookupStrategy - name of a strategy used to figure out the IP of the clone, static or SSH.

 {my-host-label}.static.ip - When `ipLookupStrategy` is static, the static IP the created host is expected to have.

 {my-host-label}.SSH.url - URL for overthere to connect to the system that knows about the MAC to IP mapping.
-For instance: `ssh://user@edhcpserver?os=UNIX&connectionType=SFTP&privateKeyFile=/home/user/.ssh/id_rsa&passphrase=bigsecret`
+For instance: `ssh://user@dhcpserver?os=UNIX&connectionType=SFTP&privateKeyFile=/home/user/.ssh/id_rsa&passphrase=bigsecret`

-{my-host-label}.SSH.command - Command to execute on the system to lookup the IP.
+{my-host-label}.SSH.command - command to execute on the system to lookup the IP.
 For example for dnsmasq: ```grep {0} /var/lib/misc/dnsmasq.leases | cut -d " " -f 3```. {0} is expanded to the MAC address.

-{my-host-label}.SSH.timeout - Number of seconds to try the above command to find the IP.
+{my-host-label}.SSH.timeout - number of seconds to try the above command to find the IP.

+{my-host-label}.provision.url - URL for overthere to connect to the created system.
+For instance: `ssh://user@{0}?os=UNIX&connectionType=SCP&privateKeyFile="${user.home}"/.ssh/id_rsa&passphrase=bigsecret`. {0} will be replaced by the IP the system got.

+{my-host-label}.provision.cmd - Command to run to provision the system.

 #### Set up and Tear down

     @BeforeClass
     public static void doInitHost() {
        CloudHostFactory.getCloudHost("{my-host-label}").setup();
     }

     @AfterClass
     public static void doTeardownHost() {
        CloudHostFactory.getCloudHost("{my-host-label}").teardown();
     }

 Also Overcast is used for integration tests of [Overthere](https://github.com/xebialabs/overthere).